swolecoder/nativeJavaScript/javascript.md

 ## UnderStanding Javascript Closure:
- -A closure is a inner function which has access to outer function.
+A closure is a inner function which has access to outer function.
 Cosure has three concepts: It has access to its own ScopedCredential, it has access to outer function variables and it has access to global variables.The inner function not only have access to the outer function variables, but alos to the outer functions parameters

 ```javascript